diegoesqui/cosmere/Cosmere/40_Entidades_y_Fragmentos/Corazon_de_la_Revelacion.md

 ---
-tags: entidad, spren, Deshecho, Roshar
+tags:
+  - entidad
+  - spren
+  - Deshecho
+  - Roshar
 alias: [Heart of the Revel]
 ---